pencil-code/pencil-code/doc/paper/paper.md

 but further extensions are possible.
 One can choose between different time stepping schemes and different spatial derivative operators.
+High-order first and second derivatives are used to deal with weakly compressible turbulent flows.
 There are also different diffusion operators to allow for both direct numerical simulations (DNS) and various types of large-eddy simulations (LES).